 - Managers prioritize solving other people’s issues.

-- You can only attend meetings that you are providing direct value to (you have explicit issues or belong to that team).
-If someone is in your meeting and not providing value, they are serving as a distraction and should be asked kindly after the meeting to not do so again.
+- You should only attend meetings that you are providing direct value to (you have explicit issues or belong to that team).

 - By default, you attend meetings where you’ve added issues unless they are so ridiculously simple to solve and clear that you could not imagine your presence being necessary.
-OR if you don’t care about the outcome, just wanted to surface something, and trust in whatever the team decides.
+OR if you don’t care about the outcome and just wanted to surface something, and trust in whatever the team decides.
 If you add an issue and you’re not there in person, you need to be ok with nothing getting done with that issue.
-It will get marked off.

 Continue to question meetings